collective/tech-event/docs/docs/glossary.md

     "keywords": "Plone, documentation, glossary, term, definition"
 ---

-This glossary provides example terms and definitions relevant to **Tech Conference for Plone**.
+This glossary provides example terms and definitions relevant to **Tech Event Support for Plone**.
 Support for implementing tech conference in a Plone site.

 ```{note}